Mdlin/labpage/README.md

 $ hugo
 ```

 The Japanese page is broken because the link to the css is not correct.
 This is due to the bug of the Wowchemy framework.
-Copy `docs\labpage\css` from `docs\css` to get around this issue.
+Copy `docs/css`,`docs/js`,`docs/media` and `docs/webfonts` to `docs/labpage` to get around this issue.

 Upload the webpage by pushing to the github remote repository